NikoLicht/portfolio/src/pages/blog/vinyl_record_album_holder.md

 **Design C** is similar to design A, but it is mounted using classic floating shelf mounts.
 Which is basically just two rods mounted to the wall.
 The shape of the mount needs to be chiseled into the shelf, and the rods might need to be shortened, if they are too long.

 ### The wood
-For this project I choose walnut.
-I did not research a lot beforehand.
-But it sounded very cool to say "I'm building it in walnut".
+For this project I choose walnut. <mark>I did not research a lot beforehand.
+But it sounded very cool </mark> to say "I'm building it in walnut".
 I found a place where they sold walnut wood in roughly the dimensions i needed.
 I thought that I would get some wood with a finish that was shelf ready.
 However the surfaces was pretty rough, due to tearout during during manufacturing.

 In order to resolve this I decided to look for a Stanley finishing planer.
 I found one being sold by a sweet elderly lady 14km away from my home.
 After a 28 km bike ride in headwind, I now had a rusty Stanley no 4 planer.
 After fiddling with it and testing on some softer scrap wood, I gave it a try on the walnut.

-Quickly I discovered that walnut is harder, and required a bit more finesse and attention to grain direction.
+Quickly I discovered that walnut is harder, and required a bit more finesse and attention to grain direction. <mark>I knew it, but my hands didn't</mark>.
 It became a bit easier once I realized the effect of slightly rotating the planer.
+But perhaps sharpening the iron, but that is a task for another time.
 This is how it went.

 ![Planing the walnut](https://res.cloudinary.com/dlb3lkuge/image/upload/v1750674547/IMG20250620134030_hhapda.jpg)

 ![Before and after planing](https://res.cloudinary.com/dlb3lkuge/image/upload/v1750503351/wood_sckigo.jpg) *Before and after planing*

 I think I still need to sand it quite a bit though.
-But the surface is somewhat nice, considering that I've never really planed before.
+But the surface is somewhat nice, considering that I've never really planed anything before.

 ### Testing out router setup